mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/EarthSci202526.md

   - Does intelligent life exist elsewhere?
   - Why haven’t we made contact?
   - What can humans learn from these ideas?

 ---

-## Initial Explanation (Individual → Group)
-Individually:
-- Draft a model (words and/or diagram) for why intelligent life took so long to evolve on Earth
-Include:
-- Environmental constraints (atmosphere, energy sources)
-- Biological innovations (complexity, nervous systems)
-- External events (mass extinctions)
-Then in groups:
-- Combine ideas into one collaborative model

----

-## Model Quality Checklist
-Does your model:
-- Identify key turning points and prerequisites for intelligence?
-- Show cause/effect chains (not just a list)?
-- Use labels, arrows, and annotations for clarity?
-- Connect to Stability & Change (CCC7): What persisted vs. what shifted?

----

-## Driving Question Board (DQB)
-Individually:
-- Write 3–5 specific questions needed to explain “why did it take so long?”
-- One question per sticky note
-As a class:
-- Share, sort, and categorize on chart paper or digital board
-- Create umbrella questions for each category

----

-## Conferring Prompts (DQB)
-- Why do these questions belong together?
-- What category connects them?
-- Are we missing sub-questions?
-- Can we formulate an umbrella question for each cluster?

----